valayDave/metaflow-on-kubernetes-docs/Readme.md

 - GPU Cluster Constraints :
     - Cuda Libraries v10.2,v9.1 on Individual Machines
     - Kubernetes Version 1.15.x, 1.16.x
+- AWS Tested : p2.xlarge, p2.8xlarge

+### Postgres Backups and Restores.
+- If Metaflow services are setup using `sh metaflow_cluster_services_setup.sh`,
+    - It will Restore backup from `Metaflow_services/Local_imports`.
+See [Metaflow_service/postgres-restore.sh](Metaflow_service/postgres-restore.sh) for more details on backup files etc.
+- If Cluster is shutdown using `sh cleanup_cluster.sh`
+    - It will Save DB Backup to ``.
+See [Metaflow_service/postgres-restore.sh](Metaflow_service/postgres-restore.sh) for more details on backup files etc.

 ## User Guide